jpegleg/enchantress/README.md

 ## Command options

-There are two different cipher modes, two key input modes, and two types of decryption modes.
+There are two different cipher modes, four key input modes, and two types of decryption modes.

 ```
 The first mode is with a supplied password interactively supplied in the terminal: -e and -d (-ge and -gd for GCM)